Maltodextrin is a type of polysaccharide obtained by the process of hydrolysis from starch.

-- In the production of candies, the use of this brittle substance gives a good texture to the product and increases transparency, and reduces viscosity.
+- In the production of candies, this brittle substance gives a good texture to the product, increases transparency, and reduces viscosity.

 - It is also widely used in the production of canned foods and plays the role of volume and stabilizer.

 - In beverage products, it creates transparency and increases the quality of its taste.
 The cheap price of this material has made it widely used and considered by food manufacturers.

 This is a question that may arise for some people for every chemical used in food products.